digitalplaywright/eak-simple-auth/README.md

 An example of using [Ember-Simple-Auth](https://github.com/simplabs/ember-simple-auth) with the [Ember App Kit](https://github.com/stefanpenner/ember-app-kit).

+This example will NOT work without a companion API server.

-To test, you can use this [Rails/Devise/Doorkeeper companion server](https://github.com/digitalplaywright/rails-token-auth).
+You can use our [Rails/Devise/Doorkeeper companion server](https://github.com/digitalplaywright/rails-token-auth), **or other oauth API server of your choice**.

 ## Getting Started